Documenting your experience and qualifications – painters

 To be considered for registration as a painting practitioner, qualifications and experience need to be correctly documented on your application form.

-To become a painting practitioner, there are four registration pathways, called ‘sets’, that applicants can register under.
+To become a painting practitioner, there are two registration pathways, called ‘sets’, that applicants can register under.
 Each of these sets requires specific qualifications and/or a particular period and type of experience.

 Types of experience